norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, a judgement of performance instead of potential.
 In short, AI products need to start behaving like _products_, and not science fair projects.

 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn like the wick on a cartoon bomb as your users fail to convert (or worse, churn), or an Engineer anxious to secure your chair before the music stops.
-If shipping a product that

-So how do we make the transition from squishy intangibles and moving delivery targets to ship _products_ and _features_ that are an unquestionable success?

 ### Sunset your disclaimers
 Here is a banner you won't see:
 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
-The AI Engineering team is responsible for making the consumer experience right and reliable, full stop.
+The AI Product and Engineering teams are responsible for a consumer experience that is right and reliable, full stop.
 This doesn't mean _the LLM_ needs to get everything right every time - quite the contrary.
 Engineers must orchestrate the holistic interaction of software, inference, and user to arrive at a reliable and trustworthy experience.

 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't our actual delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 We could have slapped an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
 We could have also built out a labyrinth of branching logic that would have been a brittle bear to maintain.